Error Handling and Debugging in JavaScript

 - The

-block attempts to parse the JSON string. - If parsing fails, the
+tryblock attempts to parse the JSON string. - If parsing fails, the

-block catches the error and returnsnull
+catchblock catches the error and returnsnull.

 Exercise 2: Custom Error Class